cmsc426/cmsc426.github.io/pano2.md

 </div>

-For this project, let us consider a set of sample images as shown in the Fig. 3.
+For this project, let us consider a set of sample images with much stronger corners as shown in the Fig. 3.
 <div class="fig figcenter fighighlight">
   <img src="/assets/pano/pano-image-set.png" width="100%">
   <div class="figcaption"> Fig. 3: Sample image set for panorama stitching </div>